Women in Science and Research: How Far We’ve Come and What Still Needs to be Done

 Before coming to BCRF you worked as a breast cancer researcher.
 What was your research focused on?

 For much of my career, my lab studied mechanisms underlying estrogen receptor (ER)–negative breast cancer, a more aggressive form of the disease with worse clinical outcomes and fewer therapy choices.
-We were seeking to identify reversible mechanism for the lack of ER expression in ER-negative breast cancers with the idea that if those could be identified, then new therapeutic targets that when blocked would allow for the restoration of ER expression.
+We were seeking to identify reversible mechanisms for the lack of ER expression in ER-negative breast cancers with the idea that if those could be identified, then new therapeutic targets that when blocked would allow for the restoration of ER expression.
 We did in fact demonstrate that there were dynamic factors that regulated ER expression and that when blocked, ER expression (and in some cases, anti-estrogen responses) were restored to ER-negative breast cancer models.
 We further identified a microRNA pattern reflective of these dynamic factors that associated both with poor overall clinical outcome and with poor response to anti-estrogen therapy.

 Then, as often happens, pursuit of more in-depth research into this microRNA pattern revealed a significant role for the tumor microenvironment (TME), and in particular one predominating cell type within the breast cancer TME, the cancer associated fibroblast (CAF).
 Our research, along with others, found that different subtypes of breast cancer had associated different subtypes of CAFs that helped drive and support some of the characteristics of that breast cancer subtype.
 More recently, and more importantly, we discovered that these CAFs leave the breast along with the cancer cells, getting into the circulation and traveling along with circulating tumor cells and helping the CTCs get out of the circulation and into other organs to set up home and grow as metastases.
 This work has several potential impacts, from liquid biopsies to new targets for therapeutic prevention of metastasis, that are currently being pursued both by the lab and in collaborations with other investigators.